Winter walks & cute cafés

 I’ll be honest – the main reason I’m sharing this walk is so I can tell you about The Gallery – a treasure chest full of crafty loveliness, antiques, Shabby Chic vintage and a cafe.

-Possibly my favourite beach walk and I’ll definitely see you up there over the holidays with our three very excited doggies.
+Possibly my favourite beach walk and I’ll definitely see you up there in January with our three very excited hounds.
 The kids – who admittedly will not be so excited can be easily bribed by a hot choc and warm sausage roll at the Dunes Cafe.

 If you fancy a walk with a little tipple – check out our Winter Pub Walks!